OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 :::

 #### Repository URL
-18. Enter the full URL to the Git repository where you store the YAML files you want to deploy, for example, `https://github.com/your-user/OctoPetShop.git`.
+18. Enter the full URL to the Git repository where you store the YAML files you want to deploy, for example `https://github.com/your-user/OctoPetShop.git`.

 :::figure
 ![Repository URL expander where the user's YAML files are stored.](/docs/getting-started/first-kubernetes-deployment/repository-url.png)